-Sometimes in Excel you may encounter a situation such as that shown in Figure 1, where each cell contains multiple lines of data.
+Sometimes in Excel you may encounter a situation where each cell contains multiple lines of data.
 It's not a huge task to manually type a few records, but what if you have dozens or hundreds of records in this format?
 In this article I'll explain some simple techniques that can make quick work of transforming this data into columns.

 The first step in the process is to use the SUBSTITUTE function to replace the non-printing new line character with another character.
 You must use a formula, because Excel's Find and Replace feature doesn't allow you to replace non-printing characters such as new lines.
-In a pinch, you can use Word to carry out such replacements, as shown in Figure 2, but it's easy to use SUBSTITUTE.
+In a pinch, you can use Word to carry out such replacements but it's easy to use SUBSTITUTE.

 The SUBSTITUTE function has four arguments: